ian-mart1n/Portfolio/index.md

 ## Ian Martin

-I am an eighteen year old Senior attending Kennett High School in North Conway.
+I am a nineteen year old Senior attending Kennett High School in North Conway.
 My field of interest is in Computer Science in which I am proficient having completed numerous projects within a group and independently.
 I have experience with coding languages 'C' and 'javaScript'.
 I also have a working understanding of HTML and CSS and am proficient in reactNative.
 I plan on seeking an internship at The Echo Group in Conway.

 ### My Projects
 Some of the many projects that I have created and/or worked on include